bitloops/blog/articles/from_lego_to_code_the_power_of_module_building.md

 ## The Need for Automation and Reusability

 In today’s sea of frameworks and components, developers face the challenge of not just building but building smart.
 To avoid redundancy, they need to reuse components efficiently.
 Much like Lego builders reusing the same blocks across various models, developers should rely on well-structured components for consistent, scalable software.
-This becomes even more critical in **design-to-code** workflows, where the seamless transition from design to development is key to maintaining efficiency.
+This becomes even more critical in AI-assisted workflows, where generated changes must still fit real codebase architecture.

 But here’s the catch: manually ensuring this across projects is an enormous task, particularly when translating designs into functional code.
 Developers wish for automatic systems that could: